AGNORT/SMKP/README.md

 ## 3. Description

 This repository provides the implementation of our algorithms to reproduce the computational results reported in the paper.
-The software allows users to solve both the **Submodular Knapsack Problem (SMKP)** and the **Submodular Bin Packing Problem (SMBP)**
+The software allows users to solve the **Submodular Knapsack Problem (SMKP)**.

 ## 3.1 Building